codewitch-honey-crisis/alarm_panel/README.md

 The web page communicates to the control firmware using a websocket exposed at `http://<address>/socket`.
 Each time an alarm is set or cleared, the alarm values are packed into 5 bytes:

-The first byte is the byte count.
+The first byte is the alarm count.
 The remaining 4 bytes are represented as a big endian `uint32_t` where each bit is one alarm's state.
 It is then sent to the websocket.

 The website may also send a 1 byte message (the payload is ignored) to get the webserver to send back a 5 byte message (packed as above) containing the alarm status bits.